osmosis-labs/fee-abstraction/x/feeabs/spec/07_ibc.md

 1. HostChainFeeAbsStatus
 There are four status of fee abstraction connection to host chain:
-* UNSPECIFIED: the connection is unspecified, and will be determined by the chain.
 * UPDATED: the connection is up - to - date.
 * OUTDATED: the connection is out of date after failure to ibq query, or fail to cross - chain swap after 5 retries.
 Should be resumed after 30 mins.
 * FROZEN: the connection is frozen, no further actions will be performed.